MartinBradbury/walking-the-wainwrights/README.md

 ![Comment message accepted](/readme_imgs/Routedetail/commentwaiting.png)
 ![Comment must be logged in](/readme_imgs/Routedetail/commentformneedlogin.png)

-When commented the user will recieve a message saying their comment is waiting approval and they will see a faded message.
+When commented the user will receive a message saying their comment is awaiting approval and they will see a faded message.
 They are able to edit this message and / or delete the message.
-When the select edit the origional message will appear in the body and the button will change to update.
+When the select edit the original message will appear in the body and the button will change to update.
 Django messages will inform the user when these tasks have been completed successfully.

 ![Comment Edit](/readme_imgs/Routedetail/Commenteditbody.png)
 ![Comment Edit message](/readme_imgs/Routedetail/editcomment.png)